ffurano/sbitx2pskreporter/README.md

  - Edit the configuration file and write down your callsign/locator/antenna
  - run the application in your sbitx
  - use the sbitx radio in ft8 mode.
 The decoded spots will be sent to PSKReporter

+ IMPORTANT NOTE: As of 07 Jan 2026 this application needs a small addition to the sbitx code that is not yet in the repository.
+Let's fix this.

  Author: Fabrizio Furano, 2025